-© 2010-2021 by Fine Arts of the Southwest, Inc. All rights reserved.
+© 2010-2023 by Fine Arts of the Southwest, Inc. All rights reserved.

 Unauthorized reproduction or use is strictly prohibited by law.

-An outstanding repousseed and stamped Navajo silver
+An outstanding McKee Platero Navajo silver

-and red coral cuff bracelet by McKee Platero, 2018
+and red coral cuff bracelet, 2018

 his artistic expression and mastery of technique.
-And, McKee who was born in 1957 in not a spring chicken any longer particularly in a field as physically arduous and taxing as making Navajo silver.
+And, McKee who was born in 1957, is not a spring chicken any longer particularly in a field as physically arduous and taxing as making Navajo silver.
 And, he doesn’t make just any garden-variety Navajo silver; its heavy, often cast-ingot, deeply repousseed and profusely stamped Navajo silver pieces which are excruciatingly difficult in terms of their sheer physical effort, extreme

 and it has no less than seven extremely deep and highly-detailed repousseed panels.
 You have to wield a hammer like the mythical Old Norse God, Thor, in order to be able to do this.
 We have seen McKee Platero do this with our own eyes and, believe us, it’s an awe-inspiring (and somewhat terrifying) sight indeed.
 Then there’s the perfectly chiseled and precisely stamped borders all the way around the top and bottom of the bracelet each consisting of maybe a couple hundred separate immaculately-executed stamps.
 Some light rocker engraved “framing” lines are the finishing touch perfectly accentuating the seven oval-shaped highly domed panels which have all been finely filed and finished and set with seven lovely matched high-grade red Mediterraean coral stones.
 It’s an artistic and technical tour de force all the way around, in every aspect.

-The bracelet measures 1 1/6” in width all the way around.
+The bracelet measures 1 1/8” in width all the way around.
 It is 3/16” in height from the underside of the silver shank to the top of the coral stones.
 The inner circumference end-to-end is on the larger size at 6 1/8” and the gap between the terminals is 1 1/8” for a total interior circumference of 7 1/4”.
 The bracelet weighs an impressive 107 grams or 3 3/4 ounces.
 The bracelet is most beautifully and artfully signed “McKee Platero” in Platero’s beautiful cursive script on the interior with an electric pen.
 It is also dated “2018”

-which has not in any way receded, but to just the opposite has in many ways been enhanced with experience and the passage of time.
+which has not in any way receded, but just the opposite has in many ways been enhanced with accumulated experience and the continued passage of time.

 Price available upon request